tfsec/tfsec.github.io/_docs/azure/security-center/defender-on-kubernetes.md

 ---
+title: azure-security-center-defender-on-kubernetes
-title: Ensure Azure Defender is set to On for Kubernetes
+description: Ensure Azure Defender is set to On for Kubernetes
 shortcode: azure-security-center-defender-on-kubernetes
 legacy:
 summary: Ensure Azure Defender is set to On for Kubernetes